cds-snc/talent/_pages/en/about/about-us.md

 ### What we do

-The Talent team makes Human Resources (HR) stuff easy and intuitive for the CDS team.
-Our team is focused on providing an amazing experience to past, present and future CDS team members.
-We bring a data-driven and people centred approach to HR.
+Talent's people centred and data-driven approach to supporting our employees, makes Human Resources (HR) stuff easy and intuitive.
+We are focused on providing an amazing experience to past, present and future CDS team members.

 We do this by:

 - Ensuring we’re building repeatable & scalable processes.
 - Running programs and learning events that enhance the employee experience.
-- Direction and support for the hiring process.
+- Providing direction and support for the hiring process.
 - Creating tools to help balance the candidate experience and our legal requirements.
 - Acting as the culture champion including leading the culture pulse survey quarterly and building action plans for improvement.